PicoLeaf/NeatCallbacks/README.md

 });

-// With neat it is much cleaner;
+// With neat-callbacks it is much cleaner;

 const request = (function* (url) {
     return yield fetch(url);